hnashenda/global-tickets/README.md

 - wamp : Ensure that WAMP is installed on your system to run Apache, MySQL, and PHP.
 ## Installation

-//  URLs only for the authenticated user
-Prerequisites:

 1. **Use WAMP to start Apache and MySQL services.**